ButinVladimir/project-idle-takeover/ROADMAP.md

 ## Company member

 Each company member has their own set of attributes, skills, equipment and augmentations.
 Certain actions can incapacitate them.
-Depending on quality, company members have different starting equipment, augmentations, attributes and skills.
-Attributes, skills and equipment of newhires depend on level which is capped by current development level.
-Each district may unlock new company member template as reward for capturing it.
+Depending on tier, company members have different starting attributes and skills.
+Attributes and skills of newhires depend on level which is capped by current development level.
+Each district may loan new company member template as reward for capturing it.

-Company members to be hired are generated depending on templates.
+Company members to be hired are generated from templates.
 There are templates for each faction and for neutral.

+## Connectivity

+Connectivity points unlock sidejobs and increase contract generation chances.

+## Rewards points

+Rewards points increase all rewards for all sorts of actions, with few exceptions, such as completion speed for programs or contracts.

+## Code base points

+Code base points decrease program cost.

+## Computational base points

+Computational base points decrease mainframe hardware cost.

+## Tech base points

+Tech base points decrease equipment cost.

+## Augmentation base points

+Augmentation base points decrease augmentation cost.

 ## Stats